-- To assess HIV and AIDS incidence and prevalence in Davis County - To implement disease control measures such as counseling, partner testing and treatment, and risk-reduction education
+- To assess HIV and AIDS incidence and prevalence in Davis County - To implement disease control measures such as risk-reduction education/counseling, partner elicitation and notification, and testing/treatment

 AIDS was first reported in the United States in 1981 and has since become a major worldwide epidemic.
 AIDS is caused by the human immunodeficiency virus (HIV).
 HIV is transmitted person-to-person through the exchange of deep body fluids from one person to another (i.e. sexual intercourse), abraded skin or mucus membrane contact with infected blood, CSF, vaginal secretions or semen; the use of HIV-contaminated needles and syringes; transfusion of infected blood; and transplantation of HIV-infected tissues or organs.
-HIV can also be transmitted from an infected mother to child through the birth process or the breast milk.
+HIV can also be transmitted from an infected mother to an infant during pregnancy, through the birth process and/or in breast milk.

-During 2009, there were 10 cases of HIV/AIDS reported in Davis County.
+During 2010, there were nine cases of HIV/AIDS reported in Davis County.

 The HIV/AIDS disease incidence in Davis County is low.
 Although STDs in general are the number one disease burden, the true prevalence of HIV infected individuals in the community is unknown.
 This is due in part to the nature of this disease.
-Many infected individuals are asymptomatic and therefore do not seek testing.
+Infected individuals can be asymptomatic for many years and therefore do not seek testing.